genixpro/reliascript/README.md

     length > 0;
 }

-// Now, we define two different tags.
-One is for the users email, the other is for a contacts email tag UserEmail;
+// Now, we define two different kinds.
+One is for the users email, the other is for a contacts email kind UserEmail;
-tag ContactEmail;
+kind ContactEmail;

 constraint UserEmail {
     constrained by CommonEmail;
-    tagged by UserEmail;
+    kind of UserEmail;
 }

 constraint ContactEmail {
     constrained by CommonEmail;
-    tagged by ContactEmail;
+    kind of ContactEmail;
 }

 const value: UserEmail;
 value = “genixpro@gmail.com”;

 Const secondValue: ContactEmail;
-secondValue = value; // Yields a compiler error, because value is tagged as UserEmail, and secondValue is tagged as ContactEmail;
+secondValue = value; // Yields a compiler error, because value has a kind of UserEmail,
+                     // and secondValue has kidn of ContactEmail;
-// Although they are technically identical in the constraints they match, because they have different tags, so the compiler will print an error
+                     // Although they are technically identical in the constraints they match,
+                     // because they have different Kinds, so the compiler will print an error
 ```

-### Dynamic Tags
+## Tags

-Tags do not have to be always statically provided.
-It's possible to create tags which depend upon the exact values that an object takes in production - so some values will have a given tag, and some will not, even though they have the same underlying type.
+A tag in some sense is the opposite of a Kind.
+Tags are focused mostly on runtime enforcement.
+A value may or may not have a specific tag associated with it, depending on the value it
+takes on at runtime.

 This is a lot like having a constraint which is not always enforced.
-When the constraint matches, the value takes on the given tag.
-When the constraint fails, the value does not take on the given tag.
+When the constraint
+matches, the value takes on the given tag.
+When the constraint fails, the value does
+not take on the given tag.

+If you define a function that requires a variable to have a specific tag, the compiler
+will automatically introduce the associated runtime data validation to ensure the
+value meets all of the required constraints to be given that tag.

 TODO: describe pristine / invalid tags here

-# Sagas, Transactions, Retries, 2 phase commits
+## Traits

+A trait is like a piece of metadata associated with a particular variable, constraint,
+or kind.
+Traits can be used for a variety of different forms of metaprogramming,
+by giving you a declarative way to describe the behaviours, rules, and properties
+you want your data to have.

+Traits in Reliascript have nothing to do with "Traits" used in some object-oriented
+languages like Scala, which are sometimes also called "Mixin classes".
+A trait in
+Reliascript is just a property that is statically declared and associated with a
+type.

+Traits are used for all sorts of goodies, and are a key feature that make Reliascript
+so easy to write.
+Examples of what you can use traits for:

+1. Defining whether a particular value contains PII or personally identifiable
+   information, and therefore should be sanitized if that value is ever printed
+   to logs.
+2. Giving extra information that allows your classes values to be serialized using
+   tools like Google Protocol Buffers or Apache Thrift
+3. Declaring whether a variable should be visible on public API endpoints,
+   or should just be kept private.
+4. Defining the RBAC permissions that should be enforced for a particular field -
+   who is allowed to read it?
+Who is allowed to modify it?
+5. Declaring whether an index should be created in the database for a field
+   or set of fields.
+6. Declaring whether a value is read-only
+7. Declaring whether a value can be automatically computed based on other values
+   (but should be stored in the database anyhow for various reasons like querying)

+# Reliable Distributed and Server Programming

 One of the most difficult things to get right when your engineering a distributed, cloud based system is how the heck do you ensure reliable execution of your code across a multitude of different networked services, which may include different machines in different data centers, third party vendors, making multiple concurrent writes to a database, etc… when all of these things can potentially fail.